 - MATH 110: Brewing up Statistics ( COLL 200 attribute) rooted in NQR and reaches out to CSI.

-Courses are taught by W&M faculty and faculty at the National University of Ireland.
+Course is taught by W&M faculty.
 Grades will appear on the W&M transcript and will be included in GPA calculations.

 Book list for MATH 110 class: There will be the course packet of lecture and outlines.
 There will be some readings but no textbook required.